Oil and gas withdrawal around US park stirs debate over economic costs for Native American tribe

 Gosar suggested that the administration’s decision was predetermined and that the U.S. Interior Department should have waited to make a determination until New Mexico pueblos completed their ethnographic study, which is due later this year.

-Interior Secretary Deb Haaland, the first Native American Cabinet member in the U.S., has said previously that her agency consulted with Navajo leadership and numerous public meetings and comment periods were held over the last two years as part of the decision-making process.
+Interior Secretary Deb Haaland, the first Native American Cabinet member in the U.S., has said previously that her agency consulted with Navajo leadership, and numerous public meetings and comment periods were held over the last two years as part of the process.
 Her home pueblo of Laguna was among those tribes seeking permanent protections for lands beyond the park.

 U.S. Reps.
-Teresa Leger Fernández and Melanie Stansbury, both New Mexico Democrats, submitted dozens of letters from other Navajos and members of other tribes who have been in support of prohibiting oil and gas drilling in northwestern New Mexico.
+Teresa Leger Fernández and Melanie Stansbury, both New Mexico Democrats, submitted dozens of letters from other Navajos and members of other tribes who support prohibiting drilling in northwestern New Mexico.

-Leger Fernández acknowledged that balancing competing interests such as cultural preservation and the poverty faced by Navajos make for difficult choices.
+Leger Fernández said difficult choices come from balancing competing interests such as cultural preservation and the poverty faced by Navajos.

 “What I believe is important is honoring that which is invaluable, that which can never be replaced, that which is spiritual and sacred to those who tell us where the most important places are,” she said.

-Even though no new leasing has occurred within 10 miles of Chaco park over the last decade, Nygren said one problem is that the administration has never offered a solution or an alternative for replacing the revenue and jobs that might not be realized now that the withdrawal is in place.
+Even though no new leasing has occurred within 10 miles (16 kilometers) of Chaco park over the last decade, Nygren said the Biden administration hasn’t offered a solution or an alternative for replacing the revenue and jobs that might not be realized with the withdrawal in place.

 He said Navajo leadership struggles to figure out how to help people make ends meet, as many tell him about not having enough money for groceries or to wash their clothes at the laundry.